MirabalElizabeth/plant-humanities-summer-program/strawberry/README.md

 [^3]:Dickenson, Victoria. *Berries*, p.
 47.
 [^4]:Grieco, Allen J., "The Social Politics of Pre-Linnaean Botanical Classification," *Tatti Studies in the Italian Renaissance*, 4 (1991), p.
 141.
 [^5]: As Lawrence J. Ross has argued, the handkerchief is not merely decorated: it is spotted by the strawberries as Desdemona in Othello’s eyes is now also stained.
 See Ross, Lawrence J., "The Meaning of Strawberries in Shakespeare," *Studies in the Renaissance*, 7 (1960), p.
 239.
-[^8]:Austen, Jane. *Emma* (London: MacMillan and Co, 1896), p.
+[^6]:Austen, Jane. *Emma* (London: MacMillan and Co, 1896), p.
 323.
-[^9]:Thoreau, Henry D. *Wild Fruits* (New York: W.W.
+[^7]:Thoreau, Henry D. *Wild Fruits* (New York: W.W.
 Norton & Company, 2001), pp.15-6.
-[^10]:Thoreau, Henry D. *Wild Fruits*, p.
-12.
-[^11]: To access to the strawberry plants collected by Thoreau, please visit the *Herbarium of Henry David Thoreau*, 1850-1862, Portfolio 2, Special Collections, Archives of the Gray Herbarium, Harvard University, seq.
+His unwavering focus on a plant, which, assuming an affective reading, emerges among his vast botanical endeavors.
+He included two specimens of *Fragaria virginiana* in the intimate herbarium he compiled between 1850-62 and documented his encounters with the strawberry plant in his diaries on more than one occasion.
+To view the strawberry plants collected by Thoreau, please access the Herbarium of Henry David Thoreau, 1850-1862, Portfolio 2, Special Collections, Archives of the Gray Herbarium, Harvard University, seq.
 44, https://nrs.lib.harvard.edu/URN-3:FMUS.GRA:104975392
-[^12]:Dickinson, Emily. *The Complete Poems of Emily Dickinson* (New York: Back Bay Books, 1976), p.
+[^8]:Dickinson, Emily. *The Complete Poems of Emily Dickinson* (New York: Back Bay Books, 1976), p.
-[^13]: Dickinson, Emily. *The Complete Poems of Emily Dickinson*, p.
 115.

 [^14]: See Sevilla, Elisa, and Ana Sevilla, "Strawberry," in *New World Objects of Knowledge: A Cabinet of Curiosities*, ed.
 Mark Thurner and Juan Pimentel (London: U of London, 2021), p.
 210, and Darrow, George M. *The Strawberry.
 History, Breeding, and Physiology* (New York: Holt Rinehart and Winston, 1966), pp. 24-5.
 [^15]:González de Nájera, Alonso. *Desengaño y reparo de la guerra del reino de Chile* (Madrid: Imprenta de la viuda de Calero, 1866), p.
 168. Translation by Elizabeth Mirabal (E.M.).
 [^16]:González de Nájera, Alonso. *Desengaño y reparo de la guerra del reino de Chile*, p.
 55.